GR

 Misc

-I'm passionate about product design, and run 'One of Things', a site where I highlight one beautiful and useful thing in each category of things.
-(I've taken a break from this for a while due to other more pressing priorities, but will come back to it.)
+I have always had an interest in product design and built the 'One of Things' website to share my passion.
+Here I highlight one beautiful and useful thing in each category of things.
+I've taken a break from this for a while due to other more pressing priorities but will come back to it.

 When I’m home, I unwind by listening to records, reading books, and playing the guitar and piano.
 I’m not particularly great at either instrument, but it's engaging and fun.

 I used to climb mountains, with ascents in New Zealand, Peru, and Russia.
-These days, I prefer the slower pace of trekking, with recent trips taking me through Japan and Switzerland.
+Probably the most committing ascent was the central gully of the south face of Douglas Peak in New Zealand (IV, 5), These days, I prefer the slower pace of trekking, with recent trips taking me through Japan and Switzerland.

 Thanks for stopping by.